These days the word “cooler” can mean a pre-mixed alcoholic beverage, but it’s also the name of an insulated box to keep your food and drinks cool.

 It is always a good idea to pre-cool what will be placed in the cooler so your ice doesn’t have to cool it down, just maintain the cool.

 If on a multi day adventure carry any frozen meat or other products in a separate cooler that will only be opened to remove some frozen food.
 The frequent opening of a cooler lid will seriously decrease the time that your ice will last.
-Label the frozen-food cooler so it isn’t opened by everyone just to see what’s in it.
+Label frozen-food coolers so they aren’t opened by everyone just to see what’s in them.
 Items in the frozen-food cooler can also be individually wrapped to make them last longer.

 - Always keep the cooler out of the sun or at least cover it with a towel or tarp.

 - Various sized freezer packs keep longer than ice and there is no melt-water in your food.